BirdiePeep/VRCAvatarActions/README.md

 ## Quick Start - Build

+- Rightclick in your scene and select "Create Empty".
-- Create a new game object in your scene and add the "Avatar Actions" script.
+- Select the new game object and in the inspector click "Add Component", selecting "Avatar Actions".
 - Drag your Menu object into the Menu Actions field.
 - Click the "Build Avatar Data" button.
-- Now you are ready to upload your avatar!
+- It's done!
+Now you are ready to upload your avatar.

 ## ScriptableObject Types
 - **Menu** - A set of actions tied to the avatar's expression menu.
 (Toggles, buttons, sub-menus, etc...).